betrusted-io/betrusted-scripts/README.md

 "Firmware artefacts" are binary files that correspond to various sections of the device firmware.
 If you are simply trying to flash your device from a pre-build, you would receive an archive of the binaries and extract them into the `precursors` directory.

+Copies of the bleeding-edge binaries can be found [on the CI server](https://ci.betrusted.io/latest-ci/).
+They aren't stable, but if you also don't want to set up a build environment, it's the fastest way to get started.
+As of writing, there is not yet a "stable" release process for Precursor.

 If you are trying to build everything from scratch, there are corresponding scripts in the firmware generation directories for: